 Tom is a former Federal civil servant and a former member of the Federal Senior Executive Service.
 In addition to holding several law degrees, Tom has an epidemiology track MPH degree from the George Washington University and an MS degree in exercise science and health promotion from Pennsylvania Western University.
-Tom is an active member of the American Public Health Association and holds elected positions with the APHA Physical Activity and Mental Health Sections, and is an active member of the American College of Sports Medicine and is a member of the ACSM Strategic Health Initiative on Youth Sports & Health.
+Tom is an active member of the American Public Health Association and holds elected positions with the APHA Physical Activity and Mental Health Sections, and is an active member of the American College of Sports Medicine and a member of the ACSM Strategic Health Initiative on Youth Sports & Health.

 Sabrina completed her Master of Public Health degree at New York University with a concentration in global health.
 She has nearly 5 years of professional experience in the field of public health.
 She currently works as a program manager at the National Institute of Health (NIH) where she helps oversee a multi-million dollar NIH-funded training grant.
 She also supports in the efforts of portfolio analyses and evaluation in order to make data-driven decisions in the administration of the institute’s programs.
 Prior to joining NIH, Sabrina worked in a variety of settings including international global organizations such as UNICEF and at the state health department level.
 She has led various research projects ranging from immunization to maternal health equity.
+Sabrina is serving with the DCPHA in her personal capacity.

 Erin Buchanan works at the National Quality Forum in the Quality Measurement department.
 She obtained her MPH from GWU in 2014 and her BS in health science in 2012 from Towson University.
 Erin has always had a passion for health and has pursued that not only in her career but in her free time as well.
 When she was younger, she committed time to volunteering with the health department and health related health organizations in Harford County, Maryland.